-301 redirect - The HTTP status code to indicate a permanent redirect forwarding one URL to another.
+301 redirect – An HTTP status code to indicate a permanent redirect forwarding one URL to another.
 Once a 301 redirect is added to a page, all users and bots that go to that page will automatically be sent to the redirected page.
-These redirects can help a website retain SEO value from a backlink that was going to a page that no longer exists.
+These redirects can help a website retain SEO value from a backlink going to a page that no longer exists.

-404 - The HTTP status code that indicates when a webpage or document that can no longer be found by the server.
+404 – An HTTP status code that indicates when a webpage or document that can no longer be found by the server via the given URL.

-Access log – A log file listing all of the requests for individual files made by people or bots on a website.
+Access Log – A log file listing all requests for individual files made by people or bots on a website.

 Ad Keyword – The query entered into a search engine that triggers Paid results.